0x00000FF/justforfun/README.md

 These codes will be refactored when I'm free to do it.

 # Kiwi3Lang
-Kiwi3Lang is a game made with SFML, it is variant of Snake game.
+Kiwi3Lang is a game made with SFML.NET, it is variant of Snake game.
+C++ portage planned.